 How do I pay my employees fringe benefits?

-You are able to set up a 'deduction' for the Fringe Benefits.
-This article will help you do that- Setting up Deductions.
+You are able to set up a 'liability' for the Fringe Benefits.
+This article will help you do that- Setting up Liabilites.
 Once this is set up, or if it is already set up, you will need to allocate the deduction to the relevant employee.
-To allocate the deduction to the employee, you will need to do this via the employee file -> Pay Run Inclusions page.
-This article will help with that - Setting up Pay Run Inclusions.

 When a pay event is created to lodge the employee's data with the ATO via STP reporting you will see the option to enter the reportable fringe benefits amount in manually before the event is lodged.
 NB.
 The manually added RFBA amounts are not automatically updated by the system so always use YTD totals when entering this amount.